 Enrollment path Medicare?
 TennCare?
 What participant pays

-Medicare-only Yes No Medicaid-equivalent capitation in a $4,000-$5,000/month range nationally; plus 2026 PACE Part D premium $38.99/month
+Medicare-only Yes No The Medicaid-equivalent monthly capitation (several thousand dollars per month at national averages), plus the PACE organization's own Part D premium

 Cross-payer mechanics for dual-eligibles (the typical TN PACE participant): CMS pays the PACE organization the Medicare Advantage-equivalent rate adjusted by the PACE frailty adjuster (which boosts the rate to reflect that PACE participants are sicker than the average MA member).
 TennCare pays the PACE Medicaid capitation rate under the CMS PACE Medicaid Capitation Rate Setting Guide effective 1/1/2025.
 Together these two payments fund the participant's care; the participant pays nothing.